OguzPastirmaci/misc/oke-topology-aware/README.md

 You can use these labels to create affinity rules for your workloads.
 Visit [this link](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) if you want to learn more about using affinity rules on Kubernetes.

 Note that because we're using soft rules (`preferredDuringSchedulingIgnoredDuringExecution`), the scheduler will try to find a node that meets the rules.
-If a matching node is not available, the scheduler will still schedule the Pod.
+If a matching node is not available, the scheduler will still schedule the pod.

-You can use hard rules instead (`requiredDuringSchedulingIgnoredDuringExecution`), but that means the scheduler can't schedule the pod unless the rule is met.
+You can use hard rules instead (`requiredDuringSchedulingIgnoredDuringExecution`), but that means the scheduler can't schedule the pod unless the rules are met.
 So your jobs might not start depending on node availability.

 ### Using node affinity
 When using node affinity, you will need to provide the values of the `oci.oraclecloud.com/rdma.local_block_id` and `oci.oraclecloud.com/rdma.network_block_id` labels.
 Instead of hardcoding them, you can use tools like `sed` or `yq` to change them when you're scheduling jobs.
 Or if you're using Helm, you can templatize those values.